MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

     :::image type="content" source="media/link-to-fabric-through-shortcut.png" alt-text="Link to fabric through shortcut." lightbox="media/link-to-fabric-through-shortcut.png":::

 > [!NOTE]
-> If some of your Dataverse tables are not visible from Fabric, use the Link to Microsoft Fabric feature from the PowerApps maker portal.
-Learn more about prerequisites and review setup instructions: [Link your Dataverse environment to Microsoft Fabric and unlock deep insights](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric)
+> If some of your Dataverse tables aren't visible in Fabric, use the **Link to Microsoft Fabric** feature in the PowerApps maker portal.
+Learn more about prerequisites and review the setup instructions: [Link your Dataverse environment to Microsoft Fabric and unlock deep insights](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric)

 ### Work with marketing interactions in Power BI